-How to get married in NL?
-A comprehensive Dutch wedding guide for non-Dutch residents, English-speaking or foreign couples marrying in the Netherlands.
-Learn how to register as a Dutch citizen or resident.
-Find requirements and documentation needed for eligibility for legal marriage rights and non-legal weddings.
+Getting married in NL?
+A comprehensive Dutch wedding guide for non-Dutch couples, residents and foreign nationals marrying in the Netherlands.
+Register as a Dutch, expat or international citizen.
+Find requirements & documentation needed for eligibility, legal marriage rights and non-legal weddings.

-So, where do you start planning a registered partnership, cohabitation agreement, or non-traditional wedding?
-Are you not eligible to legally marry in NL?
-Whether a Dutch immigrant, English-speaking expat, or a foreigner wishing to marry in the Netherlands, you must follow the procedures of this comprehensive Dutch wedding guide!
+Where do you start planning a registered partnership, cohabitation agreement, or non-traditional wedding?
+Eiigible or not to legally marry in NL?
+A Dutch immigrant, English-speaking expat, or a foreign international must follow the procedures of this comprehensive Dutch wedding guide!
 Read on…

 Dutch Wedding Ceremonies – Requirements